powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 featured_img = ""
 slug = "abstraction-antipatterns-go"
-tags = ["design-patterns", "golang"] title = "Design Antipatterns in Go"
+tags = ["design-patterns", "golang"] title = "Abstraction Antipatterns in Go"

 +++
 As software systems grow in total users, traffic, and integration partners, there is a continuous need to maintain and expand the system's ability to scale.
 One of the big challenges in scaling a software project is keeping the project's codebases well-maintained.
 Poorly factored code provides a fertile breeding ground for bugs, performance issues, decreases an engineering team's ability to deliver new features, and slows down the onboarding of new hires.

 During a recent project I worked on, my team and I spent a few weeks identifying key areas to refactor in one of our internal services.
 We found the same type of issue cropping up again and again — abstraction.
 Or rather, _over-abstraction_.

-**Over-abstraction** is when code has unnecessary abstractions, the result of which is a decrease in code quality and an increase in cyclomatic complexity.
+**Over-abstraction** is when code contains unnecessary abstractions, the result of which is a decrease in code quality and an increase in [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity).

 To be clear, abstraction has merit.
-There are clear benefits to using abstractions in software development. **The primary job of a software engineer is to create useful abstractions**.
-Software exists so that the average person doesn’t need to understand how the large circuit-filled box under their desk pushes electrons around — they only need to know that it can be used to send email, manage banking accounts online, and visit their preferred social media platform.
+There are great benefits to using abstractions in software development. **The primary job of a software engineer is to create useful abstractions**.
+Software exists so that the average person doesn’t need to understand how the circuit-filled box under their desk pushes electrons around — they only need to know that it can be used to send email, manage banking accounts online, and visit their preferred social media platform.

 However, even software greats have stated that too much abstraction can land engineers in hot water: